rankutah/blog/sites/cedarcitystrength/content/gallery.md

 ---

 # Gallery
-Workouts, training, and the vibe at Cedar City Strength.
+Workouts and training at Cedar City Strength & Conditioning.

 {{< gallery >}}
   <!-- moved first two photos later in the list -->